Distal Clavicle Osteolysis Treatment in Dallas and Frisco, TX

 Nonsurgical treatments will likely comprise wholly of changes to your lifestyle.
+Young patients can often alleviate symptoms from conservative treatment.
 If you are a weightlifter or any other type of athlete, your doctor will likely work with a physical therapist to determine a training plan for you that will not aggravate your symptoms.

 A physical therapist will be able to give you specific advice on activity modification for your specific injury.
 For example, narrowing your hand spacing on barbells can take the stress off the distal clavicle.
 Ending your bench presses at least two inches above the chest can also help.

 Ice can be applied to the affected area after a workout session to help manage pain and stimulate healing.
 Anti-inflammatory medications like ibuprofen can also be used to help manage pain.
 If the pain persists, your doctor may recommend corticosteroid injections.
 A steroid injection can alleviate pain for several weeks, if not a few months.